 When to Update Your Landscape

 Even without starting from a blank slate, updating your landscape design can be an overwhelming project.
-Following are some situations where a landscape redesign is worth the time and may even make you money in the long run.
+The following situations are examples of where landscape redesign is worth considering, and may even make you money in the long run.

 The Overgrown Landscape

 Overgrown landscaping may be causing problems you aren’t aware of, such as damaging underground water or septic pipes, gas lines, or electrical cables.
 Elevated utility lines could also be damaged by falling branches.
 An overgrown landscape will block views and could scratch your home’s siding, cause roof damage, and even crack concrete in the sidewalk, driveway or patio areas.
 All of these problems can lead to very costly repairs that a thoughtfully-designed landscape can avoid.

 If you plan on selling your home, the landscaping is one of the first things potential buyers will notice.
 Poorly maintained landscaping gives a bad first impression that could discourage buyers, while an updated landscape adds significant value and may increase the final sale price.
 A complicated landscape might put off buyers who aren’t interested in outdoor maintenance.
 A simple, fresh landscape design welcomes new owners to your home, and is a great choice for when you’re about to sell.